kinecosystem/blockchain-ops/dashboard/prometheus/README.md

  All metrics should be kept for at least 180 days.

-Blockchain health is a metric that's gathered from a telegraf client that sits in Frankfurt and performs periodic HTTP requests into our horizons url.
+Blockchain health is a metric that's gathered from a telegraf client that sits in Frankfurt, Tokyo and Oregon and performs periodic HTTP requests into our horizons url and calculates the average response time.

 ## Configuration
 Prometheus is running on docker-compose, installed on 2 instances (not as a synced cluster, but rather as two independent instances for high availability)